wyne-ybanez/mental-health-KGK/README.md

 ### Contact Form:

 - It would be efficient if there was a way for users to contact the candidate at any point of whilst traversing their website.
-There is a button 'contact me' on the navigation bar to help with this.
+There is a button 'contact us' on the navigation bar to help with this.
 - This feature will require the user to input their contact details via a contact form.
 - First name and the email address is required.
 - If the candidate should ever respond, he/she will then know where/who the response is going to.